Medicare Part C (Advantage)

 Choose your plan carefully.
 Outside of when you first become eligible to enroll and other personal circumstances that may qualify you for a Special Election Period, you are only able to change plans once a year during the Annual Election Period.
 The Annual Election Period lasts from October 15 through December 7 of each year.

-There is also a Medicare Advantage Disenrollment Period, which runs from January 1 through February 14.
-During this time, individuals enrolled in a Medicare Advantage plan can disenroll from their plan and return to Original Medicare coverage.
+There is also a Medicare Advantage Open Enrollment Period, which runs from January 1 through March 31st.
+During this time, individuals enrolled in a Medicare Advantage plan have another chance to change their plan if they missed the Annual Enrollment Period.

 If you’re enrolled in, or will soon be eligible for Medicare, and are considering whether one of the Medicare plans could be a good option for you, we can help you compare your options.
 We're happy to walk you through your options by phone or email you information; you can request that using the links below.
 If you’d like to get personalized assistance, you can talk to a licensed insurance agent today.